Foreign (Trey Songz song)

 "Foreign" is a song by American singer Trey Songz, released on May 13, 2014.
 The song serves as the third single from his sixth studio album, Trigga which was released on July 1, 2014.
 American record producers Soundz and "The Insomniaks" co-produced the track.

+Music video

 Remix

 The official remix is part of the standard track list and features Canadian artist Justin Bieber.